AlfredKemoi100/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that copies all HTML files
+Script that copies all html files